mnieber/skandha/README.md

 ### Implementing the Highlight and Filtering facets

-Since the ideas behind the `Highlight` and `Filtering` facets are the same, we will only show the code.
+Since `Highlight` and `Filtering` follow the same structure as the `Selection` facet, we will only show the code.
 For brevity, we will leave out the code for the callback objects such as `Highlight_highlightItem` (they are straightforward and not that interesting):

 ```
 export class Highlight<ValueT> {